 - Tempted to use dried cilantro?
-Don’t substitute fresh cilantro for dried, because the fresh herbs adds a brightness to the dressing.
+Don't substitute fresh for dried, because the fresh herbs adds a brightness to the creamy sauce.

 - Need this thinner?
 Add one tablespoon of water at at time to get the consistency you want.

 If you liked this recipe and found it helpful, give it some love by sharing!

 The pleasure of a 5-star review would be greatly appreciated!

 - ½ cup avocado, from one ripe avocado